Kevin's Journey

 New York University

-These academic paths deepened his commitment to creating inclusive, diverse, and culturally affirming dance education.
+These academic journies throughout my career have deepened my commitment to creating inclusive, diverse, and culturally affirming dance education.

 I’m currently exploring doctoral programs where my work can grow into a movement—not just a degree.